The directed landscape from Brownian motion: Abstract

 \section{Abstract}

-We define an almost sure bijection which constructs the directed landscape from a sequence of infinitely many independent Brownian motions.
-This is the analogue of the RSK correspondence in this setting.
-The Brownian motions arise as a marginal of the extended Busemann process for the directed landscape, and the inverse map gives an explicit and natural coupling where Brownian last passage percolation converges in probability to the directed landscape.
-We use this map to prove that the directed landscape on a strip can be reconstructed from the Airy line ensemble.
-Along the way, we describe two more new versions of RSK in the semi-discrete setting, build a general theory of sorting via Pitman operators, and construct extended Busemann processes for the directed landscape and Brownian last passage percolation.
+We construct an almost sure bijection that recovers the directed landscape on the half-plane from a sequence of independent Brownian motions.
+This map is the natural scaling limit of the Robinson--Schensted--Knuth (RSK) correspondence.
+The Brownian motions arise as the marginals of the multi-path stationary horizon associated with the directed landscape.
+The inverse map is fully explicit and yields a natural coupling in which Brownian last-passage percolation converges in probability to the directed landscape.

+As an application, we prove that the directed landscape restricted to a strip can be reconstructed from the parabolic Airy line ensemble, resolving a conjecture of the first author and Zhang.

+Along the way we develop two new versions of RSK in the semi-discrete setting, introduce a general theory of sorting via Pitman operators that generates a faithful action of the biHecke monoid, and establish key identities for the multi-path stationary horizon for both the directed landscape and Brownian last-passage percolation.